sematext/sematext-logsene-android/README.md

 To visualize the collected data, you would use the [integrated Kibana dashboard][hosted-kibana].
 If you're new to Kibana, you can checkout [this video tutorials series][video-tutorials].

-If you don't see the events in the dashboard immediately, note that we send the data in batches to preserve the battery (every 60s), or if we have more than 10 events queued up.
-We also save the events while the device is offline, so you don't have to worry about losing any data.
+If you don't see the events in the dashboard immediately, note that data are sent in batches to preserve the battery (every 60s), or if there are more than 10 events queued up.
+Events are saved while the device is offline, so you don't have to worry about losing any data.

 When it comes to the structure of your events, you are free to choose your own, the above is just an example.
 You can use any number of fields, and you can use nested fields.
 Basically, any valid JSON object will work fine.
-Note that we reserve the `meta` field for meta information (see [Meta Fields](#meta-fields) below).
-If you set a value for this field when sending an event, we will not include any meta information for that event.
+Note that the `meta` field is reserved for meta information (see [Meta Fields](#meta-fields) below).
+If you set a value for this field when sending an event, the meta information will not be included for that event.

 Meta Fields
 -----------

-We also add some meta fields to each event, all stored within the "meta" field:
+Meta data are added to each event, all stored within the "meta" field:

  * versionName (as defined in your build.gradle)
  * versionCode (as defined in your build.gradle)